Conditions | Liver Cancer

-About Hepatocellular Carcinoma (Primary Liver Cancer)
+Hepatocellular Carcinoma – Primary Liver Cancer

 This is also sometimes called hepatoma or HCC.
 It is the most common type of primary liver cancer.
 85 out of every 100 primary liver cancers (85%) diagnosed are this type.
 This type of liver cancer develops from the main liver cells called hepatocytes.
 It usually occurs in people that have a damaged liver from cirrhosis.
 It is much more likely to develop in men than in women.
-It also becomes more common with increasing age.
+It also becomes more increasingly common with age.

 Symptoms